 - Osteoarthritis.
 Early research suggests that drinking 3 ounces of a specific noni juice (Tahitian Noni Juice) daily for 90 days can reduce the need for pain relievers and improve quality of life in people with osteoarthritis.

 - Nausea and vomiting after surgery.
 Noni fruit might reduce nausea.
 Some research shows that it reduces nausea after surgery.
 However, it does not appear to affect vomiting.

 - Eye cataracts.

 - Other conditions.

-Special precautions & warnings:Pregnancy and breast-feeding: Don’t take noni if you are pregnant.
+Special precautions & warnings:Pregnancy and breast-feeding: Do not take noni if you are pregnant.
 Historically, noni has been used to cause abortions.
-It’s also best to avoid noni if you are breast-feeding.
+It is also best to avoid noni if you are breast-feeding.
 Not enough is known about the safety of taking noni during breast-feeding.

 Kidney problems: Noni contains large amounts of potassium.
 This can be a problem, especially for people with kidney disease.
 There is one report of a person with kidney disease developing high levels of potassium in the blood after drinking noni juice.
 Don’t use noni if you have kidney problems.